1. Introduction

 URL(url, base)

-An ad click source-destination pair is a tuple of two sites: (source, destination).
+An click source-attribute-on pair is a tuple of two sites: (source, attribute-on).

+A four-bit decimal value is a string for which the extract a four-bit decimal value algorithm does not return failure.
 A six-bit decimal value is a string for which the extract a six-bit decimal value algorithm does not return failure.
+A eight-bit decimal value is an unsigned long between 0 and 255 inclusive.

 The strings "00"